 Downhill running can take a toll on your knees joints and quadriceps, leading to fatigue, pain, even injury.

 But having strong glutes can support you on the way down, preventing lots of trouble.

 On the downhill, powerful glutes can help you absorb the shock and reverse the momentum of the forward motion.

-The 30-minute Core Training Routine for Runners
+The 30-minute Core Training Workout for Runners

 The right core strength training strategy should aim to target all the muscles that stabilize and support the pelvis and spine.